 Agree with God that You Are Sinful and Turn from Your Sin to God.

-Jesus came “to seek and to save that which was lost” (Luke 19:10).
-You must first admit that you are lost, separate from God because of your sin, subject to His just and holy wrath.
+Jesus came “to seek and to save that the lost” (Luke 19:10).
+You must first admit that you are lost, separate from God because of your sin, subject to his just and holy wrath.
 You must confess that “all have sinned and fall short of the glory of God” (Romans 3:23)—including yourself in that confession.
-“If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:8–9).
+“If we say we have no sin, we deceive ourselves, and the truth is not in us.
+If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:8–9).